 Fourth.
 The advancement of international understanding, goodwill, and peace through a world fellowship of business and professional persons united in the ideal of service.

-Article 6 Five Avenues of Service
+Article 6.
+Five Avenues of Service

 Rotary’s five Avenues of Service are the philosophical and practical framework for the work of this Rotary club.